About Me & My Philosophies

 Your suffering will only add to the problem.
 Suffering does not cure others' suffering, just like your being sick won't make someone else any healthier.
 Your being poor won't make anyone else any richer.
 We all live in the macrocosm of this abundant universe but each of us is also having a very micro experience.
 Consequently, if we want to make the macro a better place we can only help from our own personal vantage point.
 But if from that vantage point we feel guilty for enjoying life's luxuries (whatever that means to you) and feel gratified only in misery or scarcity, how can that actually be of help to anyone in the "real world"?

-So this is where I stand when it comes to the topics of spirituality, abundance, and the physical world.
-As such, my blog will reflect this point of view by discussing how we can merge spirituality with materialism in ways that are both mindful and non-judgmental, pleasurable and meaningful.
+So, this is where I stand when it comes to the topics of spirituality, abundance, and the physical world.
+As such, my blog will reflect this point of view by discussing how we can merge spirituality with the physical in ways that are both mindful and non-judgmental, pleasurable and meaningful.
 It will also focus on our connection with our higher-self wisdom in order to bring our consciousness back into our physical bodies, which will help us savor our experiences from a more thoughtful and present perspective.
 Furthermore, I will explore topics that will have to do with elevating our consciousness and being more aware of our motivations so that we can make mindful choices as we move through life.
 Plus, I will focus on the importance of self-respect, self-acceptance, and self-appreciation so that we can all live our best lives, unapologetically and with no shame.

-So join me in enjoying everything wonderful this world and life have to offer us.
+So, join me in enjoying everything wonderful this world and life have to offer us.
 And whether you do it through experience or simply through your imagination, either way you will be setting yourself up for more joy and more overall abundance to come into your life.